What is Copyright?

 Copyright is a bundle of legal rights that protect the creative expression in an original work.

-In Australia, copyright is legislated under the Copyright Act 1968 (Cth) and provides protection for:
+In Australia, copyright is legislated under the Copyright Act 1968 (Cth) which provides protection for:

-- “Works”, which include literary, artistic, dramatic and musical works and
+- Works — which include literary, artistic, dramatic and musical works

 How long does copyright last?

 Under Australian law, the length of copyright protection depends on the type of work.
 For most works, copyright protection lasts for the life of the author, plus 70 years.

 Once copyright expires, the work enters the “Public Domain”.
 This means the work can be used freely without copyright restrictions.

 Australia does not have a formal registration requirement, but registration systems do exist in other territories (such as the United States).